RosettaCommons/documentation/scripting_documentation/Filters-RosettaScripts.md

 -   threshold: accept at this rmsd or lower
 -   superimpose: perform superimposition before rmsd calculation?
 -   reference_name: If given, use the pose saved with the SavePoseMover under the given reference_name as the reference.
+- by_aln: align pose to the relative pose according to a sequence alignment.
+- aln_files: fasta format alignment files with the query and the template
+- template_names: name of the relative pose, as is written in the aln_files
+- query_names: name of the query pose, as is written in the aln_files

 #### SidechainRmsd